-An outline of the PSP's consistency with the SPP7.2 Precinct Design Objectives for movement network considerations is provided in Table 21.
+An outline of the PSP's consistency with the SPP7.2 Precinct Design Objectives for movement network considerations is provided in Table 30.

-Table 21: Precinct Design Objective Assessment - Environment (Urban Ecology)
+Table 30: Precinct Design Objective Assessment - Environment (Urban Ecology)

 Objective Considerations Section Reference Summary / Additional Comment To protect, enhance and respond to the ecological systems of the precinct.
 Identify and respond to the topography and landscape of the precinct and its surrounding area Section 11.1.2 The topography of the area slopes generally from north to south towards the Swan River, as outlined in Section 11.1.2 .
 Identify opportunities to develop and/or enhance the extent, connectivity and quality of the green network.
 Section 11.1.3, 11.1.4, 11.2.8 and Section 8.0 As an area well recognised for its green network, the retention and expansion of mature trees and landscaping throughout the area is a key objective of this PSP, and will be implemented wherever possible in public parkland and streets, in addition to being a key component of private development.
 Consider the total water cycle and how any proposed management responds to the hydrological system, the site and its development context.
 Section 10.5 The PSP area has a comprehensive drainage system which will be progressively supplemented with opportunities for local infiltration and stormwater reuse.
 Identify opportunities to support habitat protection and enhancement in the precinct.
 Section 11.1.3 and 11.1.4 The retention and expansion of mature trees and landscaping throughout the area is a key objective of this PSP, and will be implemented wherever possible to support habitat protection and enhancement of the precinct.
+To enhance sense of place by recognising and responding to Aboriginal, cultural and built heritage.
+Acknowledge and incorporate local Aboriginal knowledge, concepts and stories of place.
+Section 11.1.6 Whilst no Aboriginal Heritage places are identified within the PSP area, there are opportunities to recognise and celebrate Aboriginal history associated with Lake Claremont and the Swan River in the design and interpretation of public spaces, community facilities and public art.
+Consider and integrate the cultural heritage of the area into the precinct design.
+Section 7.2 The existing built form heritage throughout the area is one of the PSP areas key strengths and the protection of these sites is of the utmost importance.
+The PSP outlines a clear requirement for the preparation of a heritage assessment as a component of any redevelopment of an identified site, and the ability to vary the applicable development standards to accommodate the protection and enhancement of the heritage values.
+Identify and incorporate unique built features, including built heritage, into precinct design.